Skip to content

 image of Google Search ads for snow removal businesses

-3. Display ads
+Display ads

 Google Display ads are graphics, banners, or videos that appear on other websites as people browse the web.
 With these ads, you can reach your targeted audience on up to 35 million websites and apps

-Plus, Google’s AI feature can help you understand which combination of descriptions, images, and logos work best with your audience.
+You can use display ads to target specific demographics and get more traffic to your snow removal website.
+Plus, Google’s AI feature can help you understand which combination of descriptions, images, and logos works best with your audience.

 Facebook advertising

 Facebook ads let you reach potential customers where they hang out online.
-Use Facebook ads to target a specific audience based on things like their neighborhood, age, or the income level.
+Use Facebook ads to target a specific audience based on things like their neighborhood, age, or income level.

 To get started, create a Facebook business page for your snow plow business.
 Use your page to share updates, deals and promotions, and images of completed jobs (for free!).